Chemical Threat

 Chemical Agent Effects on People

-They can have an immediate effect (a few seconds to a few minutes) or a delayed effect (2 to 48 hours).
+Depending upon the type of chemical, it can either have an immediate effect (seconds to minutes) or a delayed effect (2-48 hours).

 Also, the presence of many dead insects or birds may indicate a chemical agent release.